arwn/colemak-dh-windows/README.md

 an image of the keyboard layout:
 [](layout.jpg)

+Installation and dlls provided.
-Installation files are in ./setup. klc file is provided if you want to build your own exe with msklc.
+KLC file is provided if you want to build your own exe with MSKLC.